 My first serious job was in finance.
-I later worked in marketing for a number of years, with clients of all sizes - from a large PLC to a farmer selling his own CDs - so I have seen business from many angles.
-I'm particularly fascinated how people start and build enterprises.
-The process of refining ideas, finding the right people, growing the business, the inevitable moments when it all seems to be going wrong, the magical moments when something goes unexpectedly right...
+I later worked in marketing for a number of years, with clients of all sizes - from a large PLC to a farmer selling his own CDs.
+Later still, I started my own business, a consultancy based on the successful Beermat books.

-I wrote The Beermat Entrepreneur with Mike Southon, who co-founded the very successful Instruction Set training company.
-It was an Amazon bestseller, has sold over 75,000 copies in the UK and has been translated into nine languages.
+Here are my business books, starting with The Beermat Entrepreneur, co-authored with Mike Southon.
+It was first published in the UK in 2002 and became an Amazon bestseller and has been translated into nine languages.
 A fully updated new edition was issued in 2018, and was Book of the Month in WH Smith Travel (that's the Smiths at airports and railway stations) in September of that year.

 The Beermat Entrepreneur